uschpc/USC-BackendAI-Testing-Docs/Request-Allocation.md

 <img width="900" alt="CARC allocation panel showing the Request Resource Allocation button" src="images/request-allocation/request-reousrce-allocation.png" />

-Your justification should briefly include:

-- Expected workload, such as Jupyter notebooks, GPU training, batch jobs, model serving, or class exercises
-- Expected CPU, GPU, memory, runtime, and concurrent session needs

 If **Topanga Premium Service (Cloud)** is not available in the resource menu, submit a CARC support ticket.